-Our Path of Exile review is telling you if this game is worth playing still on 2020.
-A short word: it is, if you’re okay with a bit of complexity.
+Our Path of Exile review is telling you if this game is worth playing still in 2021.
+A short word: it is if you’re okay with a bit of complexity.

 Originally, GGG created the Path of Exile as everything Diablo III should have been.
 Both games have changed and improved a lot since launch, though.
 Still, presenting itself as a “Diablo II fan-made” sequel was enough to kickstart this indie title.

 PoE is a hack & slash RPG that keeps evolving every year.
 At launch, it had three acts plus en-game maps for an overall 30-hour gameplay experience.
 Now, it has ten acts plus endless post-game activities.

 The thing is the game keeps evolving and expanding.
-Every three, six ñ, ir twelve months, developers launch a “League,” an idea other games like Fortnite, Call of Duty, and Destiny has taken for themselves.
+Every three, six, and twelve months, developers launch a “League,” an idea other games like Fortnite, Call of Duty, and Destiny has taken for themselves.

 Platform: Windows 7/8/10, macOS, PS4, Xbox One